rynduch/CompanyManager-JavaFX/README.md

 ## CompanyManager-JavaFX

-The CompanyManager-JavaFX is UI application created to facilitate the management of employees and groups of employees within the company.
+CompanyManager-JavaFX is UI application created to facilitate the management of employees and groups of employees within the company.
 The project allows you to create, delete, edit and track employee information.

 ## Requirements